collapsed-stacks/startups/questions/1593/what-s-a-good-way-to-capture-lead-information-at-events-tradeshows.md

 - tagged: `marketing`
 - score: 2

-<p>We regularly need to capture basic contact info (name email, phone) during events.
-This needs to be quick to maximize the number of people we can speak to (sometimes over 500/day).</p>
+We regularly need to capture basic contact info (name email, phone) during events.
+This needs to be quick to maximize the number of people we can speak to (sometimes over 500/day).

-<p>Currently we are writing it on paper but its a hard task to digitize the information later.</p>
+Currently we are writing it on paper but its a hard task to digitize the information later.

-<p>I would love suggestions for an Android app that can capture this info easily.
-It should work offline and be able to export, sync the info later.</p>
+I would love suggestions for an Android app that can capture this info easily.
+It should work offline and be able to export, sync the info later.

 ## Answer 1598